Psykotikism/Mutant_Tanks/README.md

 		// 1: ON
 		"Smoke Effect"					"0"

-		// The Super Tank can throw Smokers.
-		// 0: OFF
-		// 1: ON
-		"Smoker Throw"					"0"

 		// The Super Tank can spam rocks at survivors.
 		// 0: OFF
 		// 1: ON